airlst/airlst-button/readme.md

 	data-button-text="Jetzt rückmelden!"

+### data-date-rsvp-min
+With this parameter, you can specify a minimum date for calendar reservations.
+You can use it to only allow reservations after a certain date, for example if the opening of your venue is in the future.

+**Example:**

+	data-date-rsvp-min="20140620"

+This will block reservations before June 20th, 2014.

+	Syntax for dates: YYYYMMDD

+### data-date-rsvp-max
+With this parameter, you can specify a maximum date for calendar reservations.
+You can use it to only allow reservations before a certain date, for example if your venure closes in a few weeks.

+**Example:**

+	data-date-rsvp-max="20140930"

+This will block reservations after September 30th, 2014.

+	Syntax for dates: YYYYMMDD

 ### class="airlst-style" (optional)
 If you would like to render your reservation link in the classic AirLST-Button style (blue button with white typo), simply add ```airlst-style```to the class-attribute of the element.
 Be careful not to remove the ```airlst-button```class from the element.